Hensel's lemma for the norm principle for spinor groups: Proof of the main theorem

 \begin{itemize} \item \textbf{Case 1}: $L/K$ is an unramified extension, and $D_K$ is unramified over $K$. \item \textbf{Case 2}: $L/K$ is an ramified extension, and $D_K$ is unramified over $K$.

 \item \textbf{Case 3}: $L/K$ is an ramified extension, and $D_K$ is ramified over $K$. \item \textbf{Case 4}: $L/K$ is an unramified extension, and $D_K$ is ramified over $K$. \end{itemize}

 In each case we have several subcases, depending on the discriminant extension $F$, the element $\lambda$, ramification of the skew-hermitian form $h$, splitting of $D$ over $L$, and the parity of $n$.
+Recall that by Remark \ref{4000}, we assume that \textbf{$h$ is anisotropic over $L$ in all cases}.
 We list all the subcases below.